emarref/vagrant-project/README.md

 Sane defaults for running a Vagrant VM for PHP development.

 The bulk of this repository is a shell script and various config files.
 On Vagrant provision, the shell script `bootstrap.sh` is executed in the VM.
-This installs a LEMP stack, Docker, and various other packages, then configures them.
+This installs a LEMP stack, Docker (optionally), and various other packages, then configures them.
 The result is a browsable PHP VM.

 - A single nginx vhost that responds to any server name, and is configured with a PHP FPM upstream.
 - PHP with cli, xdebug, curl, gd, mcrypt.
 Error reporting and display is enabled.